selimegeguney/Python-Semester-Project/README.md

 * ~~Lives doesnt go down~~
 * ~~Wrong character list~~
 * ~~Same correct and wrong character twice~~
-* Word should be coming randomly from a word bank
+* Fetching the words from a database and maybe a tip sentence about them